SuperHandsomeBoy2/Fragmented_by_Nature/Detour/README.md

 Author: Luyao Wang, Albert Saiz, Weipeng Li

-The code in this folder is used to calculate the detour index for 13000+ city regions all over the world.
+The code in this folder is used to calculate the detour index for 13000+ urban areas all over the world.

 * Please run "pip install -r requirements.txt" to install all the dependencies.